djjudas21/puppet-freeradius/README.md

 This module installs and configures [FreeRADIUS](http://freeradius.org/) server on Linux.
 It supports FreeRADIUS 3.x only.
 It was designed with CentOS in mind but should work on other distributions.
+Please note that at this time, current versions of Debian and Ubuntu still package FreeRADIUS 2.2.x which is end-of-life.
+If you use Debian or Ubuntu, you will need to use version 1.x of this module, which itself is no longer maintained.

 | `jgazeley/freeradius` | FreeRADIUS  |
 | --------------------- | ----------- |